woc-hack/6-degrees-of-hackers/Report.md

 ### References
 *Please add a list of the references you used during the text here.
 If you did not use any references, you can omit this section.*

+[1] Y. Ma, C. Bogart, S. Amreen, R. Zaretzki, and A. Mockus, “World of code: An infrastructure for mining the universe of open source vcs data,” in 2019 IEEE/ACM 16th International Conference on Mining Software Repositories (MSR), 2019, pp. 143–154.

+[2] ] Audris Mockus, Diomidis Spinellis, Zoe Kotti, and Gabriel John Dusing.
+2020.
+A complete set of related git repositories identified via community detection approaches based on shared commits.
+In Proceedings of the 17th International Conference on Mining Software Repositories.
+513–517.

+[3] T. Fry, T. Dey, A. Karnauch, and A. Mockus, “A dataset and an approach for identity resolution of 38 million author ids extracted from
+2b git commits,” in Proceedings of the 17th International Conference on Mining Software Repositories, ser.
+MSR ’20.
+New York, NY, USA:
+Association for Computing Machinery, 2020, p.
+518–522.